-Comparison of the Nine Months Ended September 30, 2012 and 2013
+Comparison of the Years Ended December 31, 2013 and 2012

-The following table summarizes our results of operations for the nine months ended September 30, 2012 and 2013 (in thousands):
+The following table summarizes our results of operations for the years ended December 31, 2013 and 2012 (in thousands):

-Nine Months Ended September 30, Increase /
+Years Ended December 31,

-2012 2013 (Decrease)
+2013 2012 (Decrease)

-Research and development \$ 10,005 \$ 11,707 \$ 1,702
+Research and development \$16,927 \$13,314 \$ 3,613

-General and administrative 1,985 2,280 295
+General and administrative 3,037 2,631 406

-Other income (expense) (47) 75 122
+Total other income (expense) (127) 74 (201)

 Research and Development Expenses.
-Research and development expenses were \$10.0 million and \$11.7 million for the nine months ended September 30, 2012 and 2013, respectively.
-The increase of approximately \$1.7 million was due primarily to a charge of \$3.2 million which occurred during the nine months ended September 30, 2012 related to the purchase of intangible assets from AmpliPhi Biosciences Corporation, or AmpliPhi, relating to the development of MYDICAR, offset by an increase of \$3.5 million in expenses during 2013 associated with the increase in enrollment of patients in our CUPID 2 clinical trial and \$1.5 million in compensation related to an increase in headcount and stock-based compensation.
+Research and development expenses were \$16.9 million and \$13.3 million for the years ended December 31, 2013 and 2012, respectively.
+The increase of approximately \$3.6 million was due primarily to an increase of \$4.5 million in expenses during 2013 associated with the increase in enrollment of patients in our CUPID 2 clinical trial, \$0.8 million associated with the transfer of our manufacturing process to Lonza and \$1.5 million in compensation related to an increase in headcount and stock-based compensation, offset by a charge of \$3.2 million which occurred during the year ended December 31, 2012 related to the purchase of intangible assets from AmpliPhi Biosciences Corporation, or AmpliPhi, relating to the development of MYDICAR.
+We expect that our overall research and development expenses will increase in 2014 as we initiate additional clinical trials and begin to scale-up for commercial manufacturing.

 General and Administrative Expenses.
-General and administrative expenses were \$2.0 million and \$2.3 million for the nine months ended September 30, 2012 and 2013, respectively.
-The increase of approximately \$0.3 million was due primarily to an increase in compensation expense related to an increase in headcount and professional fees associated with transitioning our company into a public company, offset by a reduction in outside legal services due to the completion of the establishment of our European subsidiary, Celladon Europe, and legal costs associated with licensing activities in 2012.
+General and administrative expenses were \$3.0 million and \$2.6 million for the years ended December 31, 2013 and 2012, respectively.
+The increase of approximately \$0.4 million was due primarily to an increase in compensation expense related to an increase in headcount and professional fees associated with transitioning our company into a public company, offset by a reduction in outside legal services due to the completion of the establishment of our European subsidiary, Celladon Europe, and legal costs associated with licensing activities in 2012.
+We expect that our general and administrative expenses will increase as we operate as a public company.
+We believe that these increases will likely include increased costs for director and officer liability insurance, costs related to the hiring of additional personnel to support product commercialization efforts and increased fees for outside consultants, attorneys and accountants.
+We also expect to incur increased costs to comply with corporate governance, internal controls, investor relations and disclosures, and similar requirements applicable to public companies.